sbe1/dumbtemplates/README.md

     public static final DumbtemplateCollection templates = new DumbtemplateCollection.getInstance();

-    /* The data argument below is a Map&lt;String,Object&gt; of variables whose keys will be matched by StrSubstitutor to
+    /* The data argument below is a Map<String,Object> of variables whose keys will be matched by StrSubstitutor to
     ${placeholders} in the template file home_page.html and return the entire processed template page as a string.
     */